FrostTree-Games/PrinceProtect/README.md

-WhimsyBlockGo
+Prince Protect
 =============

-A small game prototype written by Daniel Savage
+A small game written by Daniel Savage over the summer in C and SDL.

 Published by FrostTree Games.